 2) Publication: The text and explanation of the resubmitted motion must be published (i.e., circulated to the Council mailing list) no later than the deadline for submitting the motion.

-3) Second: Upon the second resubmission of a motion (i.e., the third time the same motion comes before the Council), the motion must be seconded by a Councilor from each house as a prerequisite for placing the resubmitted motion on the consent agenda.
+3) Seconds: Upon the second resubmission of a motion (i.e., the third time the same motion comes before the Council), the motion must be seconded by a Councilor from each house in order for the motion to be eligible for inclusion on the consent agenda for that meeting.
+Whether such a resubmitted motion is included on the consent agenda will be determined pursuant to Section 4.9 (Consent Agenda) of the GNSO Operating Procedures.

 B. Limitations and Exceptions.
 The above rule on resubmission of a motion is subject to the following limitations and exceptions: